kazumah1/sigyl/packages/registry-api/API_KEYS.md

 - **Cryptographic Hashing**: API keys are hashed using HMAC-SHA256
 - **Secure Generation**: Uses Node.js crypto.randomBytes for key generation
 - **Prefix Display**: Only first 8 characters are shown in listings
-- **One-Time Display**: Full API key only shown once during creation
+- **One-Time Display**: Full API key only shown once during creation.
+After that, only the prefix is visible in the dashboard or via API.
+If you lose the key, you must generate a new one.

+> **Warning:** You will only see your full API key once, immediately after creation.
+Be sure to copy and store it securely.
+If you lose it, you cannot recover it and must create a new key.

 ### Rate Limiting